-Information about what was happening on the battlefields was intermittent and often far from accurate or up to date.
+Information about what was happening on the battlefields was spasmodic and often far from accurate or up to date.
 There was no television or social media to bring news and newspaper reports avoided describing the awful conditions and loss of life, focussing instead on patriotism and success.

-The Defence of the Realm Act included restrictions on the press, forbidding them to report anything 'liable to cause alarm and despondency'.
-As the press supported the war, journalists ensured their stories emphasised Allied success and understated failures.
+The Defence of the Realm Act forbade the press to report anything 'liable to cause alarm and despondency', so journalists ensured stories emphasised Allied success and understated failures.

-At first the press were not allowed to report from the front, relying on the Government Press Bureau which provided little information.
+To begin with the press were not allowed to report from the front, relying on the Government Press Bureau which passed on little information, so journalists struggled to fill their columns.
 Later official war correspondents were recruited under military control.
 Official photographers and cameramen followed, providing visual resources for newspapers and newsreels for cinemas.
 Censorship ensured that much was not reported.